 The employment agreement may be terminated by us with or without cause or by Dr. Gozani.
 Under the terms of the agreement, if (1) we terminate Dr. Gozani for any reason other than willful non-performance of his duties under the employment agreement, intentional fraud or dishonesty with respect to our business or conviction of a felony, or (2) Dr. Gozani resigns as a result of a reduction in his responsibilities with us, reduction in his status with us, reduction of his salary, relocation of our corporate offices more than 35 miles from their current location or breach by us of the agreement (each such termination hereafter referred to as a "severance termination"), Dr. Gozani will be entitled to his full base salary at his then-current annual rate of pay, plus benefits and applicable bonus payments, through the date of his severance termination.
 In addition, we will continue to pay Dr. Gozani his then-current annual base salary for one year following the severance termination.
-Additionally, in the event of a severance termination, Dr. Gozani will be entitled to acceleration of one year of vesting under his option agreement.
-Additionally, Dr. Gozani will be entitled to his full annual cash performance bonus in the year that any of the following sale transactions occurs:
+Additionally, in the event of a severance termination, Dr. Gozani will be entitled to his full annual cash performance bonus in the year that any of the following sale transactions occurs:

-- a sale of substantially all of our assets; - a merger or combination with another entity, unless the merger or combination does not result in a change in ownership of our voting securities of more than 50%; or

-• the sale or transfer of more than 50% of our voting securities.
+- a sale of substantially all of our assets; - a merger or combination with another entity, unless the merger or combination does not result in a change in ownership of our voting securities of more than 50%; or the sale or transfer of more than 50% of our voting securities.